eriksunden/openvdb-cmake/README.md

 # OpenVDB "easier" multi-platform building

-OpenVDB is added as a submodule, thus source from dreamworksanimation/openvdb is unmodified.

-Minimal OpenEXR/IllmBase and zlib has been included for convenience.
+OpenVDB is added as a submodule and minimal OpenEXR/IllmBase as well as zlib has been included for convenience.

 The directory named opengl includes glew/glfw as submodules for building openvdb:s internal opengl viewers.